How long does a repossession stay on your credit report?

 Sometimes a bank will allow you to renegotiate your payment terms so that you can afford to pay them more easily.
-If you can convince them to do this, they will sometimes remove the repossession from your credit report.
+If you can convince them to do this, they will sometimes remove the repossession for you.

-Make sure you get it in writing that they will delete the repo from your credit report once you have paid it in full.
+Make sure you get it in writing that they will delete the repo from your credit reports once you have paid it in full.

 Can I get a car loan after repossession?

-Yes, but first you must get it removed from your credit report.
-There are very few lenders that will give you a car loan with a repo on your credit report.
+Yes, but first you must get it taken off your credit report.
+There are very few lenders that will give you a car loan with a repo on your credit history.

 If they do, the amount of interest you’ll be paying will be enormous.
 It’s possible that you will pay 3x to 4x what the car is worth.

-How can I improve my credit scores after a repossession?
+How can I improve my credit after a repossession?

-Check out the story below to see how one of our readers got a repossession deleted from his credit reports:
+Check out the story below to see how one of our readers got a repossession deleted: